RifatXia/tensorstore/llama-work/cluster/final_report.md

 ## BACKGROUND

 TensorStore [1] is an open-source Python and C++ library made for effective multi-dimensional array manipulation and storing.
 It is especially handy for dealing with big datasets that cannot be stored in memory.
-It supports Zarr [3] and N5 [4] for efficient multi-dimensional data storage and retrieval.
+This study uses Zarr [3] as the storage format for efficient multi-dimensional data storage and retrieval.
 The Zarr data format is a community-maintained format for large-scale n-dimensional data and it enables simple, fast serialization of NumPy-like arrays and supports multi-scale n-dimensional image storage for applications like light and electron microscopy.
 It is a cloud-friendly format that enables chunked, compressed storage for distributed and parallel processing.

-On the other hand, N5 [4] is optimized for large-scale scientific datasets like bioinformatics and microscopy.
-The N5 API specifies the primitive operations needed to store large chunked n-dimensional tensors, and arbitrary meta-data in a hierarchy of groups.
-Besides those, Google Cloud Storage (GCS) [9] serves as a scalable backend for storing large, multi-dimensional datasets.
+Zarr provides excellent compatibility with Python's scientific computing ecosystem, particularly with NumPy arrays, making it ideal for storing neural network parameters.
+Google Cloud Storage (GCS) [8] serves as a scalable backend for storing large, multi-dimensional datasets.
 TensorStore facilitates parallel I/O operations and smooth integration with cloud-based workflows by utilizing GCS's stability and performance to effectively handle and retrieve large volumes of scientific and machine learning data.

 For large language model checkpointing, TensorStore offers several advantages over traditional approaches.
 First, its chunked storage format allows for partial model loading, which is critical when working with models that exceed available memory.
 Second, the separation of individual parameters into distinct Zarr arrays enables fine-grained access patterns, allowing selective parameter updates without loading the entire checkpoint.
 Third, TensorStore's support for concurrent I/O operations can potentially accelerate checkpoint operations in distributed training scenarios.
 However, these advantages come with trade-offs in terms of metadata overhead and local disk performance, which this study systematically evaluates.